daglar1/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 - This is one of the main methods used to detect stellar-mass black holes by observing their interaction with a companion star.

 ### Example: Cygnus X-1 Black Hole
-- By applying Kepler’s Law to the orbit of a star around an unseen object, astronomers confirmed the presence of a black hole with a mass of approximately $ 21 M_{\odot} $.
+- By applying Kepler’s Law to the orbit of a star around an unseen object, astronomers confirmed the presence of a black hole with a mass of approximately $21 M_{\odot}$.

 ---